-The Committee of Clerks receives recommendations from the Personnel Committee, when it is constituted as a search committee, on the appointment of an Administrative Secretary and, acting on behalf of the Meeting, employs the Administrative Secretary.
-The Committee receives from the Personnel Committee an annual review of the Administrative Secretary's work.
-It also receives a recommendation concerning the Administrative Secretary's contract of employment, and agrees to continue employment or to replace the Administrative Secretary if that should be warranted.
-It receives recommendations from the Finance and Stewardship Committee, after that committee has conferred with the Personnel Committee, regarding the salaries and benefits of the Administrative Secretary and the Assistant Secretary and approves the salaries and benefits reflected in the Meeting's operating budget.
+The Committee of Clerks receives recommendations from the Personnel Committee, when it is constituted as a search committee, on the appointment of an Administrative Secretary and Event Manager and, acting on behalf of the Meeting, employs the Administrative Secretary and Event Manager.
+The Committee receives from the Personnel Committee an annual review of the Administrative Secretary and Event Manager's work.
+It also receives a recommendation concerning the Administrative Secretary and Event Manager's contract of employment, and agrees to continue employment or to replace the Administrative Secretary and Event Manager if that should be warranted.
+It receives recommendations from the Finance and Stewardship Committee, after that committee has conferred with the Personnel Committee, regarding the salaries and benefits of the Administrative Secretary and Event and approves the salaries and benefits reflected in the Meeting's operating budget.